 Free Tip: Make sure to compare apples with apples while purchasing a supplement plan.
 You should be sure that you’re comparing a Plan N from one insurer and Plan N from another one.
-You must not compare a Plan B with Plan N from different insurers.
+You must not compare Plan B with Plan N from different insurers.
 It’s because you won’t be able to compare in the right manner.

 Plan N Enrollment

-The enrollment starts on the 1st day you turning sixty-five, along with Part B benefits.
+The enrollment starts on the 1st day you turn sixty-five, along with Part B benefits.
 And this enrollment is valid for 6 months after the birthday month.
 It’s the best time to enroll because insurance companies won’t be able to use medical underwriting.
 It means you can choose the plans at pretty low prices.